FengqingWang-Vivian/Neural-Language-Model/README.md

 Both datasets should be stored in txt format:

-word,label
+	•	word,label
-apple,0
+	•	apple,0
-ephemeral,1
+	•	ephemeral,1

-city,country
+	•	city,country
-Paris,fr
+	•	Paris,fr
-Beijing,cn
+ 	•	Beijing,cn

 ## Model Architecture

-1. Character Embedding Layer

-Each word/city is processed at the character level, where each character is one-hot encoded and passed through an embedding layer.
+1. **Character Embedding Layer** : Each word/city is processed at the character level, where each character is one-hot encoded and passed through an embedding layer.

 2. RNN (GRU-based)
 	•	Input: Character embeddings